Krishna-analyst/Projects/churn rate/REDME.md

 ## Contact

-Created by [Your Name] - feel free to connect on [LinkedIn](https://www.linkedin.com/in/your-profile/)!
+Created by Krishna Agrawal- feel free to connect on Check out Krishna Agrawal’s profile on LinkedIn https://in.linkedin.com/in/krishna-agrawal-4b077a351!

 ```

-**Note:** Replace placeholder values (XX%, [Your Name], LinkedIn URL) with your actual information before publishing.
-Add actual screenshots of your Power BI dashboards instead of the placeholder image.

-This README:
-- Shows technical competency across multiple domains
-- Highlights both technical implementation and business impact
-- Provides clear structure for interviewers to review
-- Demonstrates full project lifecycle understanding
-- Includes measurable outcomes and visual elements

-Would you like me to modify any section or add additional information?